Is the end of the awkward, faceless Zoom call near?

-Have you ever been on a phone call with someone new or had to speak on a video conference to a screen full of faceless squares, with everyone’s appearance left to guesswork?
+Have you ever been on a phone call with someone new or had to speak on a video conference to a screen full of squares, with everyone’s appearance left to guesswork?
 You may not have to use your imagination in these scenarios for much longer.
-Researchers at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) have found a way to produce AI-generated faces that render an image based solely on a speaker’s voice.
+Researchers at MIT’s Science and Artificial Intelligence Laboratory (CSAIL) have found a way to produce AI-generated faces that render an image based solely on a speaker’s voice.
 The technology is called Speech2Face and it works eerily well.

-The Speech2Face study
+The Speech2Face

-A paper on Speech2Face was first published in 2019.
+A on Speech2Face was first published in 2019.
 In it, the authors acknowledge that they aren’t the first to study the correlation between speech and physical features.
-An alternative to their method focuses on predetermined elements gleaned from a voice, which are then used to either procure an image or create a rendering.
+An alternative to their method focuses on predetermined elements gleaned from a voice, which are then used to either procure an image or a rendering.

-“This approach limits the predicted face to resemble only a predefined set of attributes,” the researchers noted.
-They instead wanted their research to be more open-ended, exploring what data their model could extract from audio input.
+“This approach limits the predicted to resemble only a predefined set of attributes,” the researchers noted.
+They instead wanted their research to be more open-ended, exploring what data their could extract from audio input.

-“Our approach of predicting full visual appearance directly from speech allows us to explore this question without being restricted to predefined facial traits,” they wrote.
+“Our approach of predicting full visual appearance directly from speech allows to explore this question without being restricted to predefined facial traits,” they wrote.

-In order to perform the study, researchers created a deep neural network to analyze millions of YouTube videos and over 100,000 people speaking.
+In order to perform the study, researchers created a deep neural network to analyze millions of videos and over 100,000 people speaking.
 The model learned audiovisual, voice, and face correlations, which helped it to render predictions for attributes such as age, gender, and ethnicity.
 The training process involved no human involvement—researchers assigned the AI a gigantic set of data to analyze and let it do its thing.

 The results